nkitamuraQC/admcscf/README.md

 # admcscf
-Admcscf is a Python package for the multi-configurational self-consistent field calculations(MCSCF) with Automatic differentiation (AD).
+admcscf is a Python package for the multi-configurational self-consistent field calculations(MCSCF) with Automatic differentiation (AD).

 ## Features
 - MCSCF calculations with AD